tomxue/ReSampler/ditherProfiles.md

 ## Summary of Dithering / Noise - Shaping Profiles used in ReSampler

-Generally, the noise shaping becomes more intense (has higher amplitude) as the Dither Profile ID increases, with the ID of 0 corresponding to *flat* (no noise shaping, which is also equivalent to using the **--flat-tpdf** switch).
+Generally, the noise shaping becomes more intense (has higher amplitude) as the Dither Profile ID increases, with the ID of 0 corresponding to *flat* (no noise shaping; which is also equivalent to using the **--flat-tpdf** switch).

-With increasing noise profile ID, the noise shapes are designed to have progressively less *perceived noise* (despite actually having *more* noise added to the output).
+As the dither profile ID increases, the noise shapes are designed to have progressively less *perceived noise* (despite actually having *more* noise added to the output).

 The noise source for all dither profiles is TPDF noise (Triangular Probability Density Function).

+*Note: At normal listening levels, the effects of dithering are very subtle with 16-bit audio.*

 <table>
     <thead>